Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Listening to music on your computer is something everyone regularly does, either through speakers or headphones.
 However, there are lots of issues that you can encounter while using your headphones on your computer.

 Sometimes, the Realtek audio manager can be confused and mistake headphones for speakers.
-Hence, Windows thinks headphones are speakers and prompt several issues.
+Hence, Windows thinks headphones are speakers and prompts several issues.

 Furthermore, users complain about the speakers being recognized as headphones Windows 11 issue.